ratt-ru/pfb-imaging/README.rst

-pfb-clean
+pfb-imaging
 =========
-Preconditioned forward-backward clean algorithm.
+Radio interferometric imaging suite base on the pre-conditioned forward-backward algorithm.

 Install the package by cloning and running

-:code:`$ pip install -e pfb-clean/`
+:code:`$ pip install -e pfb-imaging/`

 Note casacore needs to be installed on the system for this to work.